-Hawaii Volcano Update
+Hawaii Volcano Update:

-None of the Hawaiian Islands are affected by the Kīlauea Volcano with the exception of a remote area along the Lower East Rift Zone on the island of Hawai‘i’s east side, Kīlauea Summit, which is over 100 driving miles from Kona and the Courtyard King Kamehameha's Kona Beach Hotel.
+There is no reason why visitors planning a trip to the Big Island of Hawaii should change, alter, or cancel their travel arrangements.
+None of the Hawaiian Islands are affected by the Kīlauea Volcano with the exception of a remote area along the Lower East Rift Zone on the island of Hawai‘i’s east side, Kīlauea Summit, which is over 100 driving miles from the Courtyard King Kamehameha's Kona Beach Hotel.

 All flights into the Kona and Hilo International Airports are operating normally.